ladira1/DSA-210-Term-Project-2024---2025/README.md

-Proposal: Correlation Between Daily Entertainment Spending and Class Attendance
-1. Motivation
-The main purpose of this project is to determine the relationship between my daily entertainment spending and the number of classes I attend on a given day.
-From this correlation, I can gain insight into how my financial habits affect my academic behavior, such as class attendance.
-This could help me optimize both financial and academic aspects of my life.

-2. Data Source
-Spending Data: Daily entertainment expenses will be retrieved from Akbank's banking application.
-The entertainment category includes discretionary spending such as dining out, movies, or other leisure activities.
-Class Attendance Data: The number of classes attended daily will be collected from my academic schedule, personal calendar, or institutional attendance records.
-Data Integration: Both datasets will be merged into a time series format where each row represents a day with values for spending and class attendance.

-3. Data Analysis Plan
-a.
-Exploratory Data Analysis (EDA):
-Visualize daily trends in both entertainment spending and class attendance.
-Explore distributions of spending amounts and class counts.
-Identify outliers or anomalies in spending or attendance patterns.
-b.
-Correlation Analysis:
-Compute Pearson and Spearman correlation coefficients that give a numerical value to the association between spending and class attendance.
-Identify any temporal effects, such as day-of-the-week effects, which could be influencing the relationship. c.
-Statistical Testing: Conduct hypothesis testing to assess whether or not the observed correlation is significant.
-Use time series decomposition to eliminate seasonal or trend effects that may confound the analysis. d.
-Optional Predictive Modeling:
-Develop regression models to predict class attendance based on spending patterns and any other available features.

-4. Methods and Tools
-Data Preprocessing: Handling missing data, duplicate removal, and cleaning of entries; for example, normalizing spending values in case of potential inflation or misclassification of categories.
-Visualization: Time series plots and heatmaps using Python libraries such as Matplotlib and Seaborn.
-Correlation Analysis: Computation of correlations using the Pandas and SciPy libraries.
-Regression Models: Train machine learning models such as Linear Regression or Decision Trees (optional).

-5. Expected Outputs
-Determine whether spending on entertainment is positively, negatively, or not related to class attendance every day.
-Extract actionable insights that will be useful in enhancing academic performance and better controlling spending habits.
-Communicate through visualizations and statistics that shall clearly illustrate these relationships.

-6. Challenges and Limitations
-Data Accuracy: The manual categorization of spending could result in misclassification.
-Confounding Variables: Health, weather, or other exam schedules are a few factors that can affect attendance in class but are not taken into consideration here.
-Short Time Period: The data collection period might be too short to generalize the findings.

-7. Future Work
-Consider extending the analysis to other variables: sleep duration, exercising habits, or academic workload.
-Use a longer-term dataset for more robust findings.
-Create a dashboard that provides real-time insights into spending and academic trends.

-8. Deliverables
-Public Github Repository: All project materials will be uploaded to a public repository, including:
-A comprehensive README.md file detailing the project, dataset, and analysis plan.
-Jupyter notebooks containing data cleaning, EDA, and correlation analysis scripts.
-Visualization outputs and reports summarizing the findings.
-Final Report: A summary of findings and recommendations based on the analysis.

-9. Timeline
-Nov 30: Project Proposal with a README.md for the Github repository.
-Dec 10: Finish Data Collection, Preprocessing.
-Dec 20: Complete EDA and Correlation Analysis.
-Jan 10: Final Submission of project, all components uploaded on Github.

-10. Relevance and Significance
-This project aligns with the principles of personalized data science, leveraging individual data to gain meaningful insights.
-It also showcases diverse techniques, from EDA to predictive modeling, and demonstrates the practical value of analyzing one's behavior through data.
+### **DSA 210 Proposal: Analysis of the Relationship Between Daily Entertainment Spending and Class Attendance**
+**Dilara Uzuner (31319)**

+---

+#### **1. Motivation**

+In daily life, spending habits and academic engagement can reflect broader patterns of behavior and priorities.
+Entertainment spending, a discretionary activity, may influence or correlate with class attendance, an essential part of academic performance.
+This project seeks to analyze my personal financial and academic habits by studying the relationship between daily entertainment spending and the number of classes I attend.

+The objectives of this analysis are as follows:

+- Gain a better understanding of the relationship between discretionary spending and academic commitment.
+- Identify patterns in my daily behaviors to improve both financial and academic management.
+- Present an insightful case study that may inspire further exploration in behavioral data analysis.

+---

+#### **2. Data Source**

+##### **Data Collection Process**
+1. **Spending Data:**
+   - Source: Daily entertainment spending data will be extracted from Akbank’s digital banking platform.
+   - Variables: Entertainment spending amounts in Turkish Lira (₺) recorded daily.
+2. **Class Attendance Data:**
+   - Source: Daily class schedules and attendance records will be collected from my personal calendar or academic portal.
+   - Variables: Number of classes attended daily.
+3. **Duration:**
+   - Data will be collected over a period of 30 consecutive days to ensure enough variability for analysis.
+4. **Additional Notes:**
+   - Contextual events (e.g., exam periods, holidays) that may influence spending or attendance will be documented to account for outliers.

+##### **Data Features**
+- **Primary Variables:**
+  - Entertainment spending (in Turkish Lira, ₺).
+  - Number of classes attended.
+- **Daily Records:** One record per day with both variables.
+- **Additional Notes:** Annotated events that could significantly affect spending or attendance.

+---

+#### **3. Data Analysis**

+##### **3.1 Data Cleaning and Preprocessing**
+- Handle missing data entries or inconsistencies.
+- Convert all spending values to a common currency (₺).
+- Normalize values to account for any extreme outliers or anomalies (e.g., unusually high spending days due to specific events).

+##### **3.2 Exploratory Data Analysis (EDA)**
+- **Descriptive Statistics:**
+  - Calculate mean, median, and standard deviation for both spending and attendance.
+- **Visualization:**
+  - Plot histograms to show distributions of spending and class attendance.
+  - Create time-series plots to visualize daily trends.

+##### **3.3 Correlation Analysis**
+- **Correlation Coefficients:**
+  - Compute Pearson Correlation to assess the linear relationship between spending and attendance.
+  - Use Spearman Correlation to evaluate potential non-linear relationships.
+- **Scatter Plots:**
+  - Create scatter plots with regression lines to visualize the relationship between spending and attendance.

+##### **3.4 Additional Analyses**
+- Analyze trends in spending and attendance between weekdays and weekends.
+- Identify any patterns or outliers associated with specific events (e.g., holidays, exams).
+- Explore potential lagged correlations (e.g., spending the night before impacting next-day attendance).

+##### **3.5 Tools and Methods**
+- **Python:** Use libraries such as Pandas, Matplotlib, and Seaborn for data cleaning, analysis, and visualization.
+- **Excel/Google Sheets:** As a supplementary tool for tracking data and performing basic analysis.

+---

+#### **4. Expected Outcomes**
+1. If a correlation exists, the nature of the correlation (positive, negative, or neutral) will be identified.
+2. Insights into how daily financial decisions may impact academic habits.
+3. Recommendations for balancing spending and academic commitment based on identified patterns.
+4. A detailed report and visualizations that summarize findings and propose actionable strategies.